+The Clery Compliance Officer works throughout the year to collect data from UAPD reports, along with reports provided by the University's Campus Security Authorities (CSAs).
+There are also annual good-faith requests made to additional national and international police jurisdictions that our students have visited for applicable Clery crime information for those time periods.
 The University Police Department makes annual requests to the Tuscaloosa City Police Department for crime statistics taken from the public areas within campus or immediately adjacent to campus to be included in the Annual Campus Security and Fire Safety Report.
-Annual good faith requests for applicable crime statistics are also made to law enforcement agencies with jurisdiction over non-campus buildings or property.
+Collectively, this crime information is presented in the Annual Campus Security and Fire Safety Report.
 For more information see Crime Statistics Caveats for definitions of non-campus buildings and properties.

 The Annual Campus Security and Fire Safety Report includes crime statistics for the following categories of crimes, as reported to UAPD, other UA campus security authorities, and appropriate law enforcement authorities: criminal homicide (murder, non-negligent manslaughter & negligent manslaughter); sex offenses (sexual assault, which includes rape, fondling, incest, statutory rape); robbery; aggravated assault; burglary; motor vehicle theft; arson; dating violence; domestic violence; and stalking.
-The report also includes statistics of hate crimes associated with these offenses and associated with larceny/theft, simple assault, intimidation, and destruction/damage/vandalism of property or other crimes involving bodily injury.
+The report also includes statistics of hate crimes associated with these offenses and associated with larceny/theft, simple assault, intimidation, destruction/damage/vandalism of property or other crimes involving bodily injury.
 Also included are statistics for the following categories of violation arrests and referrals for campus disciplinary action: liquor law violations, drug law violations, and weapons law violations.